tuanrobe1989/lavoshop/wp-content/plugins/yith-woocommerce-wishlist/README.md

 ## Changelog

-### 3.1.1 - Released on 27 September 2021
+### 3.2.0 - Released on 13 October 2021

-* Update: YITH Plugin Framework
+* New: support for WooCommerce 5.8
-* Fix: debug info feature removed for all logged in users
+* Update: YITH plugin framework

 ## Support